DavidCWebs/local-backup/readme.md

 ==========================================
 These backup scripts were developed for my own needs.
 They are an offshoot of a wider customised server backup project that I built.

 I've recently made some refinements to make the scripts more easily deployable.
-They're still being tested on Ubuntu 16.04, so use with caution.
+I use these scripts on **Ubuntu 16.04 Xenial Xerus**.

-The objective was to build a backup solution that is:
+The objective was to build backup solutions that are:

 * Lightweight - using simple resources and minimal diskspace
 * "fire and forget" - once configured, it should just run with minimal input